2018 budget will be ready in April – Lawmaker — Nigeria Today

 The event was also attended by members of the State APC Executive led by the State Deputy Chairman, Alhaji Isiaka Alimi, religious leaders, party supporters as well as representatives of Soun of Ogbomoso and Onpetu of Ijeru.
 (NAN)

-The post 2018 budget will be ready in April – Lawmaker appeared first on Vanguard News.
+The post 2018 budget will be ready in April – Lawmaker appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share